woocommerce/woocommerce-blocks/storybook/README.md

 ### Simulating interactions

-First of all, note that all the props starting with `on` as described above trigger “actions” in Storybook, which is basically just a way to see how data gets passed to an handler via the _Actions_ tab.
+First of all, note that all the props starting with `on` as described above trigger “actions” in Storybook, which is basically just a way to see how data gets passed to a handler via the _Actions_ tab.

 You can also manually mark props as actions in the `argTypes`, like so: